 - A. All graduate assistant appointments or reappointments are for a period of one academic year (nine months) beginning August 15 and terminating with the fulfillment of normal academic responsibilities (examinations and the submission of grades) for the Spring term.
 Graduate Assistant appointments are limited to a maximum of three years.
-Graduate Assistantships will not be awarded to students who have accumulated 174 or more hours. - B. Applications should be submitted to the School of Human Services Office (460 TDC) by Feb.
-15 of the preceding year.
-The applicant should clearly indicate on the top of the application which assistantship(s) is being sought (e.g., Counseling) and provide supportive documentation including a current vita, three letters of recommendation, and a statement of professional goals. - C. Appointments will be made by the School Director upon the recommendation of the Program Coordinator for the appropriate program by April 15 when possible. - D. An applicant must confirm in writing his/her acceptance of the award offered within 10 days of the data of the award letter.
+Graduate Assistantships will not be awarded to students who have accumulated 174 or more hours. - B. Program applications serve as graduate assistantship applications and should be submitted to the School of Human Services by December 1 of the preceding year.
+The application will include a current vita, three letters of recommendation, and a statement of professional goals. - C. Appointments will be made by the School Director upon the recommendation of the Program Coordinator for the appropriate program by April 15 when possible. - D. An applicant must confirm in writing their acceptance of the award offered within 10 days of the data of the award letter.
 If acceptance of the award is not confirmed within this period of time, the offer will be withdrawn unless a specified extension has been granted by the Program Coordinator. - E. Appointment decisions will be based upon the anticipated ability of the applicant (1) to meet the programmatic needs associated with the specified position and (2) to gain professionally as an individual from the assistantship experience.
-Such decisions shall be based upon the qualifications of the applicants and not upon the programs in which they are enrolled. - F. Reappointment decisions will also be based upon an evaluation of the applicant's prior work-related performance as a graduate assistant.
+Such decisions shall be based upon the qualifications of the applicants and not upon the programs in which they are enrolled. - F. Reappointment decisions will also be based upon an evaluation of the applicant's prior workrelated performance as a graduate assistant.
 Procedures for conducting such evaluations will be determined by the programs which administratively house the assistantships.